Code Lyoko: Recurring characters

 An eighth-grader at Kadic and a classmate of the Lyoko Warriors.
-He is the second-in-command of Sissi's gang, and sometimes even the boss in times of emergency when Sissi proves to be incompetent, as he is the most intelligent member of their group.
-Herb is also shown to be in love with Sissi, although he doesn't tell her because of her crushes on various boys, most notably Ulrich.
+He is the second-in-command of Sissi's gang, and, due to being the most intelligent member of the group, sometimes the boss in times of emergency.
+Herb is also shown to be in love with Sissi, although he does not tell her because of her crushes on various boys, most notably Ulrich.
 He is the second-best student in his class after Jeremy and the two often compete with each other, but Herb is almost always the loser.
-Herb is also shown to be easily scared off, quick to run away when something troubling happens.
+Herb is also shown to be easily scared and quick to run away when trouble happens.